 The Bachelor of Agriculture and Technology is a unique three-year degree with major studies in:

-This degree is offered through Melbourne Polytechnic in partnership with La Trobe University.
+Local or Domestic students should note that this degree is offered through Melbourne Polytechnic in partnership with La Trobe University.
 Graduates will have their degrees conferred by La Trobe University, and degree testamurs will feature the La Trobe seal and logo.

 Focusing on agriculture needs for your future